NickPaterson/gatsby-starter-lumen/content/posts/2023-19-11---Motorbike-Controller/index.md

         ]);
     }
   ```
+Code Block 6: Motorbike store function

 For now some of the values are hard coded … I plan to create the slug from the title and to solve the issue with it being unique, my plan is to use the user id in the url for example `/motorbikes/userid/slug` and for the images I will create a new table, model and controller for this …
 I tested the form upload with inputting test into most of the fields.
 It worked! 😊

 ![Test-upload]('./media/testupload.png')
+Figure 1: Test upload

+## Conclusion

+Building the motorbike listing application with Laravel, I encountered various challenges and learned valuable lessons.
+Setting up the MySQL database and resolving connection issues provided insights into troubleshooting and configuring databases.
+Laravel's migration system simplified the creation and modification of database tables, and seeding provided a convenient way to populate tables with initial data.

+The implementation of Eloquent relationships enhanced the model associations, allowing the interactions between different tables.

+The creation of the motorbike listing page involved creating routes, controllers, and views, with each step contributing to the overall functionality.